Trekky12/kburns-slideshow/docs/gui.md

 ### Move slide/audio file

-When dragging a image or a audio file the position in the slideshow can be changed.
+When selecting the checkbox "Move slides/audio" dragging of image or audio files to change the position in the slideshow gets enabled.

 <img src="screenshots/13_move_slide.png" width="400px">
 <img src="screenshots/14_slide_moved.png" width="400px">

+Additionally the slides can be moved to the right with the keyboard shortcut "s" and to the left with the keyboard shortcut "a" (thanks to [@ch00f](https://github.com/Trekky12/kburns-slideshow/pull/17)).

+### Select slide

+The next slide can be selected with the keyboard shortcut "right arrow" and the previous slide with the keyboard shortcut "left arrow" (thanks to [@ch00f](https://github.com/Trekky12/kburns-slideshow/pull/17)).

 ## Create Video